← Back to projects

 Learning the product

-Student Debt Direct is a benefit offered by Fidelity.
-Clients (companies) purchase a contract with us to offer this benefit to their employees.
+44 million Americans have student debt.
+Student Debt Direct is a workplace benefit that employers can offer to their employees through Fidelity.
 It is primarily a retention and hiring incentive where the employer agrees to pay some amount of their employee's student debt every month.
-However, the product requires complicated loan verification and management with cumbersome loan service provider systems.

 One of the first things I did after being brought onto this project was to learn the existing product front-to-back.
 I worked with the systems analyst to create a miro that maps the entire lifecycle of the product.